Reduced Payment Request Sample Letter To Your Creditors – Template

 The help we provide often results in the following:

 - Reducing or eliminating interest charges from credit cards

 - Repaying your debts with one affordable monthly payment

 - Stopping collection calls

 - Getting back on track to achieve your financial goals

-No matter how bad your situation is, there is always hope.
-If we're not able to fully help you right now, then one of our Counsellors can help you make the most out of your current situation and see what your next steps can be when things start to improve.
+No matter how bad your situation is, there’s always hope.
+If we’re not able to fully help you right now, then one of our counsellors can help you make the most out of your current situation and see what your next steps can be when things start to improve.
 The key is to educate yourself on all your options so that you can make informed decisions and get back on track as soon as possible.

 Sometimes it’s not possible to make payments.
 Here’s how to tell your creditors so they listen.